Want to know more? — Subscribe

 Mental Health Mobile App Data Security

-When deciding to make a mental health and mindfulness app, one of the most important things to look out for is data security.
+When deciding to develop a mental health app, one of the most important things to look out for is data security.
 It is still a timid topic, so you have to protect users' privacy very carefully.
 There are a few mandatory regulations any healthcare solutions have to comply with.
 They are:

 - HIPAA (Health Insurance Portability and Accountability Act of 1996) is the US federal law containing national standards of any health-related data protection.
 HIPAA compliance is one of the most important regulatory rules when developing any digital health apps or platform.
 The good thing is that it has a very definite compliance guideline.